-- 1.)
-Talk about it You are already doing this!
-Talk about climate change and solutions with your families, teachers, and other adults.
-By showing you care, you can inspire grownups to get involved. - 2.)
-Two up, two down Find out what type of energy is used to heat and cool your school or home.
+- 1. Talk about it.
+You are already doing this!
+Discuss climate change and solutions with your families, teachers, and other adults.
+By showing you care, you can inspire grownups to get involved. - 2.
+Use the "two up, two down" rule.
+Find out what type of energy is used to heat and cool your school or home.
 Challenge your family to bump the temperature two degrees up in the summer and two degrees down in the winter.
-This will help reduce your energy use, and save a little on your family's energy bill! - 3.)
-Bike or walk You can help reduce carbon emissions from vehicles by riding your bike or walking, and encouraging your friends and family to the same.
-Remember: Safety is always important, so only bike or walk when it is safe to do so. - 4.)
-Share "Flat Nanuk" Print out Polar Bear International's "Flat Nanuk" polar bear and add a message to his sign.
-Then get creative with sharing: Tape him to a window, post a photo on social media, or take him with you to the grocery store.
+This will help reduce your energy use-and save a little on your family's energy bill! - 3.
+Bike or walk.
+You can help reduce carbon emissions from vehicles by riding your bike or walking and encouraging your friends and family to the same.
+Remember: Safety is always important, so only bike or walk when it is safe to do so. - 4.
+Share "Flat Nanuk."
+Print out Polar Bears International's Flat Nanuk polar bear and add a message to his sign.
+Then get creative with him: Tape him to a window or take him with you to the grocery store.
+Take a picture and post it on social media or send it to Polar Bears International!